 4) Archive: The Archive storage class provides the lowest cost solution for long-term data storage with very infrequent access, possibly less than once a year.
 This class has the lowest storage cost but the highest retrieval cost.
 Archive storage could be used, for instance, by research institutions that need to retain large volumes of raw research data for years, even if they rarely need to access it.

-What are the different Google Cloud Storage options?
+What are the Different Google Cloud Storage Options?

 Google Cloud Platform offers a multitude of storage options based upon varying use cases, making it extremely popular among developers and enterprises.
-These range from data warehousing for in-depth analytics, Machine Learning and real-time application data for app developers.
+These range from data warehousing for in-depth analytics to Machine Learning and real-time application data for app developers.
 Some other options are specialised for archival storage for long-term data retention and solutions for website hosting and content management.
 The core options in Google Cloud can be categorised as follows:

 Persistent Disk

-Google Cloud's Persistent Disk is a robust block storage service that operates somewhat differently to Google Cloud Storage.
+Google Cloud's Persistent Disk is a robust block storage service that operates somewhat differently from Google Cloud Storage.
 While GCS, an object storage service, stores data as individual units or 'objects', Persistent Disk employs a block storage approach.
 This method arranges data into blocks within a sector, each identifiable by a unique identifier, which purely marks its location without the incorporation of metadata.

 The block-based approach delivers a unique blend of speed and flexibility, making it an ideal fit for systems requiring high-speed operations.
 In terms of performance, Persistent Disk offers a consistently low-latency experience coupled with high Input/Output Operations Per Second (IOPS).
 These traits make it a crucial component for certain applications, such as databases or file systems, that require swift, low-latency access to disk volumes.